restropiajr/PlayValorant/README.md

 ## Why I Built This

-Valorant was the first "FPS" game that I found myself consistently playing solo or with friends.
-It taught me that practice is key and I hope to do implement the same principles with my web development journey.
+Valorant was the first "FPS" game that I found myself playing hours either by myself or with friends.
+To get better at the game, consistent practice was needed in which I strive to do the same for my web development skills.

 ## Technologies